maryvo/nanobook/_lessons/data-types01.md

 planet = 'Neptune'
 ```

 Booleans must be capitalized.
-Otherwise you will get a `SyntaxError` like this:
+Otherwise you will get a `NameError` because the computer thinks you are referencing a variable named `false`.

 ```python
 is_inner_planet = false